Fantasy Writer

 About Alden

-He came to fiction through film.
-After studying at Maine Media College and spending years in production, he carried the storyteller's instincts with him when he made the shift to the page — a respect for structure, a weakness for a well-timed joke, and the conviction that even magic systems need rules.
+After studying at Maine Media College and spending years in film production, Alden brought a storyteller's instincts to the page with a love of structure, a weakness for a well-timed joke, and the conviction that even magic systems need rules.

 ExSpelled is currently with beta readers.